-Check PDRM Summons as well as JPJ and AES Summons Online
+Check PDRM and Other Summons Online

-Check online on JPJ’s official website
+Check Summons on JPJ’s Official Website

 Summons that are issued by JPJ are divided into two types – summons that can be compounded and summons that cannot be compounded.
 A compoundable summon can be paid within the period specified.
 Whereas a summon that cannot be compounded must be settled in court as specified in the summon slip.
 JPJ or AES summons can be paid at any JPJ State Office, JPJ Branches near you, or through e-Services.